Odyssey

 Run test queries

-Let's run a test on our server!
+Let's run a test query on our server!
 Start it up with npm start and return to Apollo Sandbox (which we previously used to explore our schema).

-Paste the following into the panel:
+Paste the following query into the Operations panel:

 # We'll cover more about the structure of a query later in the tutorial.